PUSH PULL LEGS ROUTINE

 We’re kicking things off pretty much exactly as you’d expect with the Barbell Squat.

 Perform this heavy compound lift as four sets of four to six reps, but as always, I want you to leave one or two reps in the tank.
-I still want you to focus on progressively increasing your strength in the exercise by adjusting the weight to accommodate the rep range.
+I still want you to focus on progressively increasing your strength in the lift by adjusting the weight to accommodate the rep range.

 Let’s talk quickly about squat variations.

 If you’re feeling burnt out when your next leg workout comes along, consider Bulgarian Split Squats as a switch.
-This is a compound lift that targets the same muscles but doesn’t have the heavy load from the barbell across your back.
+This is a compound lift that targets the same major muscles but doesn’t have the heavy load from the barbell across your back.

 Another option would be a Leg Press, but stick to free weights, if you can.